 How They Work

 The way wag bags work is with a special gelling agent.
-The gelling agent is either added to the bag or is already added to the lining of the bag.
+The gelling agent is either added to the bag or is already added to the bag’s lining.
 When liquid waste comes in contact with the gelling agent, it causes the waste to become solid.
-Disposing of solid waste is much easier since don’t have to worry about leakage or spills.
+Disposing of solid waste is much easier since you don’t have to worry about leakage or spills.
 Thus, you can easily carry the wag bag to a disposal site.

 For emergency planning, wag bags can work very well.
-You still end up with bags of waste laying around your home or yard.
+You still end up with bags of waste lying around your home or yard.
 But the gelling agent means they won’t smell or be messy.
-Once trash collection resumes, you can just toss all of the bags.
+Once trash collection resumes, you can toss all of the bags.

-The only issue with wag bags is that they can be very expensive, usually around $10 per bag.
-Even if you are only using them for #2, the cost can still add up quickly.
+The only issue with wag bags is that they can be costly, usually around $10 per bag.
+Even if you only use them for #2, the cost can still add up quickly.
 Buying them in bulk is much cheaper.

-The pack of 50 Go Bags we recommend below are quite affordable.
+The pack of 50 Go Bags we recommend is quite affordable.